 Pour the contents of the smaller bowl into the larger bowl.
 Stir well using a spatula.

-7, Transfer the nut mixture to the prepared baking sheet in a uniform layer, pressing together into a thin rectangle (about ¼ to ⅓ in (.6-.8 cm) thick).
-Bake for 40-50 minutes, until lightly browned, especially at the edges.
+Transfer the nut mixture to the prepared baking sheet in a uniform layer, pressing together into a thin rectangle (about ½" thick).
+Spray the top of the granola layer with water with a spray mister.
+Bake for 50-60 minutes, rotating and spraying with water halfway through.
+Granola should be lightly browned at the edges when done.

-- Cool completely before breaking apart into pieces.
-The granola won’t be fully crispy yet, but it become more crispy as it cools.
-Serve with yogurt, ice cream, or any kind of milk.
-Add frozen or drier berries for added sweetness if desired.
+Allow to cool completely on a baking rack.
+The granola won’t be fully crispy yet, but it become more crispier as it cools.
+Serve with high-fat yogurt, homemade creamy coconut milk yogurt, keto vanilla ice cream, or any kind of low-carb non-dairy milk.
+Add frozen or dried berries for added sweetness if desired.

 Did you make this keto nut and seed granola recipe?
 If so, please let me know how it turned out in the comments.
 Or if you share pics of your creations on Instagram, please tag me so I can see them.
 Enjoy! :)